hastyjr/Group_2_Final_project/README.md

 ### Phase One: Data Collection

 - The data was collected from the Austin Police Department's [Open Data Portal](https://data.austintexas.gov/Public-Safety/Austin-Police-Department-Incident-Reports-2018-Presen/9h2j-8h4i) and the [Austin Police Department's website](https://www.austintexas.gov/department/police-department).
-- The data was collected from 2017 to 2022 and was split into 3 separate csv files.
+- The data was collected from 2017 to 2022.
 - The data was cleaned and preprocessed using Pandas and Jupyter Notebook.

 ### Phase Two: Data Analysis

 - The data was analyzed using Pandas and Jupyter Notebook.
-- The data was analyzed to determine if there was a correlation between the time of day, day of week, and month that an incident occurred and the type of incident that occurred.
+- The data was analyzed to determine if there was a correlation between the time of day, day of week, and month that a family violence incident occurred.
 - The data was analyzed to determine if there was a correlation between the time of day, day of week, and month that an incident occurred and the location of the incident.

 ### Phase Three: Data Visualization

 - The data was visualized using Tableaux.
-The visualizations can be found [here](https://public.tableau.com/shared/HCZ6CNNJN?:display_count=n&:origin=viz_share_link).
+The visualizations can be found [here](https://public.tableau.com/views/AustinCrimeData_16674861462650/AustinCrimeData?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 ### Phase Four: Data Presentation